efueger/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 without the hassle of creating a subclass.
 Developers can add Extensions to any [api:Object] subclass within core, modules or even their own code to make it more reusable.

-Extensions are defined as subclasses of either [api:DataExtension] for extending a [api:DataObject] subclass or the [api:Extension] class for non DataObject subclasses (such as [api:Controllers])
+Extensions are defined as subclasses of either [api:DataExtension] for extending a [api:SilverStripe\ORM\DataObject] subclass or the [api:Extension] class for non DataObject subclasses (such as [api:Controllers])

 **mysite/code/extensions/MyMemberExtension.php**